-We combine ResNet50 with the three models and train the combined models on the BSC with bit error rates of 0.15 and 0.25 (i.e., P$_{s}$ = 0.15 and 0.25), respectively, and the test performance is shown in Fig. \ref{fig:5}.
-In the figure, SC$_{\mathrm{SNN}}$(IHF), SC$_{\mathrm{SNN}}$(IF), and SC$_{\mathrm{SNN}}$(IHF-m) represent the test performance of ResNet50 with the IHF model, IF model, and IHF-m model, respectively.
-The solid lines indicate the test performance of the models trained on the BSC with the bit error rate of 0.15.
-Correspondingly, the dashed lines indicate the test performance of the models trained on the BSC with the bit error rate of 0.25.
-It is obvious that in the test bit error rate range, the performance of SC$_{\mathrm{SNN}}$(IHF) is much better than both SC$_{\mathrm{SNN}}$(IF) and SC$_{\mathrm{SNN}}$(IHF-m), regardless of training channel conditions.
+The test performance is illustrated in Fig. \ref{fig:5}.
+In the figure, SNN-SC(IHF), SNN-SC(IF), and SNN-SC(IHF-m) denote the test performance of ResNet50 with the IHF model, IF model, and IHF-m model, respectively.
+It is obvious that, in the test bit error rate range, the performance of SNN-SC(IHF) is much better than both SNN-SC(IF) and SNN-SC(IHF-m).
 The reason is that the output of IHF contains more information than IF and IHF-m.
-IHF makes full use of the internal membrane potential information and external spike information of neurons, and enriches the input of the converter, making the reconstructed features more conducive to subsequent classification task inference.

-From these experiments, we can conclude that IHF neurons have a more positive effect on feature SC compared to IF and IHF-m, and that both membrane potential and spiking contribute to the transmission performance of SNN-SC.
+IHF fully exploits the internal membrane potential information and external spiking information of neurons, and enriches the input of the converter, thereby rendering the reconstructed features more conducive to subsequent classification task inference.
+Based on these experiments, we can conclude that IHF neurons have a more positive effect on feature SC compared to IF and IHF-m, and that both spike output and membrane potential output contribute to the transmission performance of SNN-SC.

-Secondly, we analyze the effect of regularizing the entropy of the extracted semantic information (i.e., the output of the encoder) during model training.
-Since IHF has been shown to have a positive effect on the model, we continued the ablation experiments based on the IHF model in the following part of this section.

-To explore the impact of entropy of the extracted semantic information on model performance, we train IHF models with different $\alpha$ values in the regularization term.
-The training digital channel we choose is BSC with a bit error rate of 0.15, and then the trained IHF models are tested over a range of bit error rates.
-According to Eq. (\ref{equ:4}), calculating the information entropy of semantic information $H$ requires the probability of 0 and 1 (i.e., $p_0$ and $p_1$), and $p_0+p_1=1$.
+Secondly, the effect of maximizing the entropy of the extracted semantic information (i.e., the output of the encoder) during model training are analyzed.
+Since IHF has been shown to have a positive effect on the model, the ablation experiments are based on the IHF model in the following part of this section.
+To explore the impact of entropy of the extracted semantic information on model performance, multiple IHF models are trained with different $\alpha$ values in the loss.
+According to Eq. (\ref{equ:4}), calculating the information entropy of semantic information requires the probability of 0 and 1 (i.e., $p_0$ and $p_1$), and $p_0+p_1=1$.
 We obtain the frequencies of 0 and 1 in the semantic information through statistics and then use them as approximate estimates of $p_0$ and $p_1$ respectively.
-The IHF model with regularization is called the IHF+Reg model.
-The test results of the ResNet50 with different IHF+Reg models are shown in Fig. \ref{fig:7}.
+The IHF model trained by Eq. (\ref{equ:5}) is called the IHF+Loss model.
+The test results of ResNet50 with different IHF+Loss models are presented in Fig. \ref{fig:7}.